apache/iotdb/docs/SystemDesign/4-StorageEngine/6-DataManipulation.md

 * Corresponding interface
   * JDBC's execute interface, using delete SQL statements

+Each StorageGroupProcessor maintains a ascending version for each partition, which is managed by SimpleFileVersionController.
+Each memtable will apply a version when submitted to flush.
+After flushing to TsFile, a current position-version will added to TsFileMetadata.
+This information will be used to set version to ChunkMetadata when query.

-* Main entrance: public void delete(String deviceId, String measurementId, long timestamp) StorageEngine.java
+* main entrance: public void delete(String deviceId, String measurementId, long timestamp) StorageEngine.java
   * Find the corresponding StorageGroupProcessor
-    * Find all TsfileProcessor affected
-    * Pre-write log
-    * Find all TsfileResources affected
+  * Find all impacted working TsFileProcessors to write WAL
-    * Record the point in time of deletion in the mod file
+  * Find all impacted TsFileResources to record a Modification in its mods file, the Modification format is: path，deleteTime，version
+  * If the TsFile is not closed，get its TsFileProcessor
-    * If the file is not closed (the corresponding TsfileProcessor exists), delete the data in memory
+    * If there exists the working memtable, delete data in it
+    * If there exists flushing memtable，record the deleted time in it for query.（Notice that the Modification is recorded in mods for these memtables）

 ## Data TTL setting